facebookarchive/IGInterfaceDataTable/README.md

 - (void)awakeWithContext:(id)context {
   [super awakeWithContext:context];

-  [self enableTableSelectCallbacks];
   self.table.ig_dataSource = self;
   [self.table reloadData];
 }
 ```

-If you want to receive tap callbacks for rows, sections, headers, and footers, make sure you call `enableTableSelectCallbacks` on your controller.

 There are only two required methods that you need to implement to start displaying data.
 The first returns the number of rows for a section.